Merdin/Merdin/resume.md

 Besides that I worked on the dashboard project build with NextJS, React, Javascript.

-99% of the time I worked remotely.
+I worked completely remote, unless there was a need for me to be at the office.

 ---

 #### iOS Software Engineer @ [Move4Mobile](http://move4mobile.com/)
 ##### September 2021 - May 2022<br>
-While working for Move4Mobile I developed native apps with Swift and I did this by maintaining 3 production apps.
-I shifted between the 2 apps every month and managed to deliver new features, bugfixes and ideas for the apps by myself.
+While working for Move4Mobile I developed native apps with Swift and I did this by maintaining a non-production app for 6 months and shift between 2 production apps to deliver new features, fix bugs and add ideas for the apps by myself.

-90% of the time I worked remotely.
+I worked completely remote, and would be at the office for some meetings.

 #### Projects
 - [Timing](https://apps.apple.com/nl/app/timing-app/id783555866)